samgun-6/iot-asset-tracking/README.md

 If you can't type in the console try clicking **Pymakr Console** to reconnect.

-press **Run** while having the [main.py](none) open in order to run the code once.
-It will not be saved on the device and if you have libraries in your **lib** foleder which are not uploaded they will not be availible during runtime.
+Press **Run** while having the [main.py](none) open in order to run the code once.
+It will not be saved on the device and if you have libraries in your **lib** folder which are not uploaded they will not be available during run time.

 Now try hit **upload** instead and all the code in you **project** folder will be uploaded on the device so the next time it gets a power source the RGB led will still have the new color.

-Additionaly you can also write commands manually directly into the Console.
+Additionally you can also write commands manually directly into the Console.
 Try this to make the RGB led blink blue again.

 ```python
 >>> pycom.heartbeat(True)